prdatur/phpminer/README.md

     "api-listen": true

-Please make sure api-allow allows priviledge access from localhost.
+Please make sure api-allow allows priviledge access from the host which act's as the "master" (on which you host phpminer website).
+(The below example would allow the complete subnet from 10.10.10.1 - 10.10.10.254)

-    "api-allow": "W:127.0.0.1"
+    "api-allow": "W:10.10.10.0/24"

-Also make sure the API-Port is default to 4028
+Also make sure the API-Port is configurated (default is: 4028)

     "api-port": "4028"